 Cut the sod pieces down to mineral dirt, to include the top layers of organic material and humus.
-I cut them in squares or rectangles that are of manageable size to pick up and move.
+Cut in squares or rectangles that are of manageable size to pick up and move.

 Four vertical posts define the shape of your iglu.
 If tamarack trees are available, that is the best post material in Alaska’s north.
 Cedar is good, or any type of wood that doesn’t rot easily.
 The lower part of each post can be charred over a fire to make it more rot resistant.

 Dig the post holes at least 3 feet deep to give the vertical posts stability.
-Remember, the whole building is fastened to those posts.
+Remember, the whole building is fastened to these posts.
 If they’re not solid, everything else will be flimsy.

 When setting the posts, it’s important to use a tamping pole with a small, flat end, of 2 inches diameter or less.
 Tamp down the dirt around the base of each post very solidly, in layers.
 When you get close to the top of the hole, put some good-sized rocks against the posts to increase the area for the lateral pressures that help to stabilize the posts.
 If you have no rocks, you can use blocks of wood instead.
-Use a variety like tamarack that doesn’t rot quickly.
+Use a wood variety like tamarack that doesn’t rot quickly.

 Your posts will still rot eventually.
 They might soften a little as the wood deteriorates, but the house won’t tip over.
 The dirt propped against the sides of the house will prevent the posts from falling.
-You can install sister posts later next to the rotted posts to extend the life of house.
+You can install sister posts later next to the rotted posts to extend the life of the house.

 If you are going to build a house that has a center ridge poleand a sloping roof, there will be a post holding each end of the ridge pole, in addition to the four corner posts.
 The framework for the top of the walls rests upon these six posts.